imucomlab/academic-kickstart/content/home/publications.md

 * [C-03] **E. Aydın**,  Z. B. Güven and D. Akbayır,  “Speech Recognition Using Artificial Neural Networks,” _6th Engineering and Technology Symposium_, Çankaya University,  Çankaya/ Ankara , Apr.
 25-26, 2013
 * [C-02] G. Çam,  **E. Aydın** and N. Kabaoğlu, “An Expectation-Maximization Type Receiver for Uplink of a Hopping System with Time Sharing,” _IEEE 17th Signal Processing and Communications Applications Conference_, (SIU-2009), pp. 185 – 188, Antalya, 9-11 Apr.
 2009.
 * [C-01] **E. Aydın**, G. Çam and N. Kabaoğlu “Time Sharing Hopped Communication in MC-CDMA Systems,” _(ELECO 2008), Electrical and Electronics Engineering_, sayfa 147-151, Bursa, 26-30 Nov., 2008.

+### COPYRIGHT NOTICE FOR ALL IEEE PUBLICATIONS
+_Copyright © IEEE.
+Personal use of this material is permitted.
+However, permission to use this material for any other purposes must be obtained from the IEEE by sending a request to pubs-permissions@ieee.org._

 {{% alert note %}}
 Quickly discover relevant content by [filtering publications]({{< ref "/publication/_index.md" >}}).